EFeru/hoverboard-firmware-hack-FOC/README.md

  - The parameters are represented in Fixed-point data type for a more efficient code execution
  - For calibrating the fixed-point parameters use the [Fixed-Point Viewer](https://github.com/EmanuelFeru/FixedPointViewer) tool
  - The controller parameters are given in [this table](https://github.com/EmanuelFeru/bldc-motor-control-FOC/blob/master/02_Figures/paramTable.png)

-### Diagnostics
-Each motor is constantly monitored for errors.
-These errors are:
-- **Error 001**: Hall sensor not connected
-- **Error 002**: Hall sensor short circuit
-- **Error 004**: Motor NOT able to spin (Possible causes: motor phase disconnected, MOSFET defective, operational Amplifier defective, motor blocked)

-The error codes above are reported for each motor in the variables **rtY_Left.z_errCode** and **rtY_Right.z_errCode** for Left motor (long wired motor) and Right motor (short wired motor), respectively.
-In case of error, the motor power is reduced to 0, while an audible (fast beep) can be heard to notify the user.

 ---